dongjaeseo/dongjaeseo.github.io/_pages/about.md

 Before that, I completed a five-year integrated (B.Tech & M.Tech) Engineering Design program at **IIT Madras**, where I also conducted research at the Medical Imaging & Reconstruction Lab on CT-based pancreas segmentation and imaging feature analysis.

 My research interests include **AI for healthcare**, particularly **sleep-stage classification**, **physiological time-series modeling**, and **medical imaging**.
-I’m interested in applying machine learning to real medical data, especially imaging and physiological signals.
+I’m interested in applying machine learning to real medical data such as imaging and physiological signals.